How to Make and Preserve Homemade Peach Jam

 Image Credit: Beth Huntington

-If you're using fresh peaches, wash and scald by dipping a few peaches at a time in boiling water, then dunk quickly in ice water.
+If you're using fresh peaches, wash and scald them by dipping a few peaches at a time in boiling water, then dunk quickly in ice water.
 The loosened skins will then slip off easily.
 Cut in half and remove the pits.
 You can skip this step if you are using frozen peaches.

 Advertisement